elastic/ecs/rfcs/text/0025-container-metric-fields.md

 ## Usage

-Container metric fields and container metadata fields can be collected from varies different sources.
+Container metric fields and container metadata fields can be collected from several sources.
 For example, a user who uses both Docker, Cloudfoundry and AWS Fargate would like to collect data regarding all containers and store them in a centralized location.
 Without these new container metric fields, Metricbeat is reporting container metrics under different names from different